AggressiveUser/AllForOne/README.md

 ## Contributions :raising_hand:

 Contributions to this project are welcome!
-If you have any improvements, bug fixes, or additional features, feel free to submit a pull request.
+If you have any updated and new github repo for nuclei templates, feel free to submit a pull request for `PleaseUpdateMe.txt`

 ## License :page_facing_up: